JamesVSeVERYBODY/Submission/README.md

-# Dicoding - Learning Data Analysis with Python
+# Dicoding - Data Analysis
 **Streamlit Preview :**

 ![image](https://github.com/JamesVSeVERYBODY/Submission/assets/88029424/fffd2ab6-1f45-419e-9bcb-5348183bd170)

 #Project Description
-Proyek ini dibuat dengan menganalisis data dari suatu dataset (bike_sharing dataset), setelah itu melakukan proses analisis data mulai dari data gathering, data assesing, hingga data cleaning.
-Setelah data telah siap dipakai, saya menggunakan exploratory analysis dan juga explanatory analysis.
-Seluruh proses analisis data ini ada pada repository GitHub.
+This project is created by analyzing data from a dataset (bike_sharing dataset), then conducting the process of data gathering, data assessing, and data cleaning.
+Once the data is ready for use, I perform exploratory analysis and explanatory analysis.
+The entire data analysis process is available on a GitHub repository.

 **About Dataset**